-For example, you can make money on TikTok and still have fun by lip syncing, dancing, or making funny videos.
+Another potential way to earn money with apps, for example, is to make money on TikTok.
+You can have fun by lip syncing, dancing, or making funny videos.
 Though it's not a “game” per se, it's still fun.
 You can earn directly on the app, or leverage TikTok to send users to your YouTube channel then collect Adsense checks from Google 😉

 Still, playing games is pretty fun, and if you can play games on your phone and still earn money, even better.
 Apps work off your phone, so you can take them pretty much anywhere.
 This gives you the chance to make some money while you’re waiting in line or as a passenger on a long commute.

 Some people even find mobile game apps relaxing, especially if they’re watching videos on Netflix or something similar at the same time.
 If you fall into that category, one of these apps could be perfect.